 AIRI (version 2.0) consists of five pillars, which map to twelve dimensions.
 The five pillars are interdependent and synergistic.

-Organizations with strong Organizational Readiness could identify good use cases, thereby contributing to Business Value Readiness.
+Organisations with strong Organisational Readiness could identify good use cases, thereby contributing to Business Value Readiness.
 The decision and approach of identifying appropriate Business Use Cases are guided by Ethics and Governance Readiness.
 The use cases are supported by Data Readiness with established data policies, processes, and practices to ensure accuracy, reliability, and completeness of data.
-Infrastructure Readiness helps to turn ideas into actions by providing the organization with the tools and technologies to train, host, and deploy AI solutions.
+Infrastructure Readiness helps to turn ideas into actions by providing the organisation with the tools and technologies to train, host, and deploy AI solutions.

 In each pillar, it has several dimensions and each dimension is assessed at four levels of AI Readiness:

-Collectively, the 5 main pillars of AIRI provide a holistic assessment of an organization’s readiness to adopt AI.
+Collectively, the 5 main pillars of AIRI provide a holistic assessment of an organisation’s readiness to adopt AI.

 5 pillars and 12 dimensions of airi